HL7/davinci-epdx/input/pagecontent/payertopayerbulkexchange.md

 Access and Refresh Tokens **SHALL** be issued to support the client requesting and subsequently retrieving the bulk data response to their request.

-Registering of a client application or ervice to perform the bulk Payer-to-Payer Exchange should be registered in accordance with the approach defined in the [SMART App Launch IG](https://hl7.org/fhir/smart-app-launch/client-confidential-asymmetric.html#registering-a-client-communicating-public-keys).
+Registering of a client application or service to perform the bulk Payer-to-Payer Exchange should be registered in accordance with the approach defined in the [SMART App Launch IG](https://hl7.org/fhir/smart-app-launch/client-confidential-asymmetric.html#registering-a-client-communicating-public-keys).
 That IG also encourages the use of the OAuth2.0 Dynamic Client Registration Protocol